This is an excerpt from the book Scrum Your Jira: Your Waterfall Organization Transformed into Multidisciplinary Teams.

-The daily operation of Scrum is where the more personal qualities of a Scrum Master shine.
-Humans, not machines, working together to create a product.
+The daily operation of Scrum is where the more personal qualities of a Scrum Master shine: Humans, not machines, working together to create a product.
 Here, I want to discuss a number of small unrelated points that can easily be implemented.
-Each of them has but a miniscule effect, but if you implement them one by one over the course of several weeks, you might improve the efficiency by a few percent.
-Small steps!
+Each of them has only a minuscule effect, yet if you implement them one by one over the course of several weeks, you might improve the efficiency by a few percent.

-First, when using JIRA—or any other computerized tool—encourage people to use a profile photo and, ideally, their real photo.
+First, when using Jira—or any other computerized tool—encourage people to use a profile photo and, ideally, their real photo.
 In an organization, people come and go all the time.
 It saves a few minutes to quickly identify who the person behind the ticket or email is.
 It encourages people to approach a person “IRL” (in real life).
-Not everyone is outgoing; some people are shy and might rather not discuss something (or only use email instead of direct face-to-face contact) than investing energy in finding out who that person is in reality.
+Not everyone is outgoing; some people are shy and might prefer not to discuss something (or to use email instead of direct face-to-face contact) rather than investing energy in finding out who that person is in reality.

 Second, attitude.
 There are two kinds of people: in “socionics” (a personality type theory), there are “democrats” and “aristocrats.”
 The latter type prefers to be asked, the former prefers to ask.
-No matter who you are as a Scrum Master, you kind of have to be on the asking side and be proactive.
-So, don’t say “If you have a problem, just come to me.”
-Instead, try to find out problems proactively.
-If this is not your area of speciality, perhaps someone from the team has a knack for picking up what problems are currently going on.
+No matter who you are as a Scrum Master, you have to be on the asking side.
+Don’t say “If you have a problem, just come to me.”
+Instead, try to find out about problems proactively.
+If this is not your area of specialty, perhaps someone from the team has a knack for picking up what problems are currently going on.
 Talk to him or her!

 Third: A job well done?
 Some companies try to bribe team members to perform according to certain goals.
 But I think money is the last and probably most ineffective way to motivate people.
 What people want is recognition.
 Give small (!) bonuses for good performance!
 Sometimes, a meal, snacks, or simply an honestly meant “Good work!” is much more effective than a monetary bribe.

-Fourth, a point from stakeholder management: Have everyone’s opinion be heard.
-Even if they disagree, they will much more likely cooperate if they were given the chance to provide some input.
+Fourth, a point from stakeholder management: Allow everyone’s opinion to be heard.
+Even if they disagree, they will more likely cooperate if they were given the chance to provide some input.
 For some decisions, this can be crucial.
-Maybe don’t be too proactive, also learn to listen.
+Maybe refrain from being too proactive, and instead learn to listen.
 Someone whose voice is not heard might find ways to be heard by causing problems or acting as an obstacle, consciously or unconsciously.

 Fifth, some (or all) of your team members might work remotely.
 This can make especially the daily Scrum meetings take longer than necessary.
 Have them prepare their update in advance in written form for everyone to see.
 Also, if remote work is a frequent or even permanent situation, consciously use the first five minutes of the daily Scrum for smalltalk.
 Have the team exchange what they are doing privately, just like they would if they were on site.
 This is a crucial component for open communication and team building.

-Seventh, in the daily Scrum, try to NOT use JIRA.
+Seventh, in the daily Scrum, try to NOT use Jira.
 If your Scrum board is clean, use stickers, even if this is information-doubling.
-Nobody notices when you move a story in JIRA, so have people physically move tasks from one column to the next to demonstrate what they did.
-And don’t forget to discuss your own progress in the impediment log!
+Nobody notices when you move a story in Jira, so have people physically move tasks from one column to the next to demonstrate what they did.
+And don’t forget to discuss the progress of working off the impediment log!
 It might not be on the board, but these are details that will motivate people as they see that the process is improving.